 At Windmill, we envisage that children will be:

-- Empowered to work both collaboratively and independently;
+- Empowered to work both collaboratively, in teams, and independently;

 - Leaders within their own learning;